Search waiting | Matsusada Precision

 High-speed High-voltage Pulse Generator

-Enables high-speed operation with a repetition frequency of up to 50 kHz
+Supports high-speed operation with repetition frequencies up to 50 kHz.

 AMPS series